Metadrop/views_litepager/README.txt

 Installation
 ============

-1. Download the module, unzip the source, and put the resulting directory into the modules/ directory of your Drupal application.
+1. Download the module using the method described on the project page.
 2. Enable the module in Drupal at Administer > Modules > Views

 Usage